"It ain't over until the fat lady sings!" goes a politically incorrect reference to opera singers.

 The downtime may signal the crash that is preceded by months of high cortisol levels.
 Remember that cortisol is cumulative.
 You may have "held on" until it was more "convenient" to get sick.
 How many of you have become ill while on vacation?
 It's important to see if there is a pattern.
 If there is, you can be proactive and make some changes.

 Although the stress techniques I teach are not meditative in nature, they do induce mindfulness, which as this one study shows, proves beneficial in the extinguishing of those inflammatory fires that are all to common in a rheumatoid disease flare-up.
-Call or email if you'd like to find out more about how I can help you help yourself.
+Contact me if you'd like to find out more about how I can help you help yourself.
 Programs are only five weeks long - the effects last a lifetime!

 One thing I know is that I would never have had the courage to write this blog had it not been for the growth I've experienced from my stress transformation.
 I believe that when you feel better, you do better.